-18.9.4 Face Coverings & Gloves
+19.7.9 Face Coverings & Gloves

 As the we move through the periods of phased return, work activities and club house activities should be carried to minimise contact, where this is not possible a close contact with any other person for more than 15 minutes, they should wear a face covering.
-Employees will be required to wear either a face mask or face visor at all times when working in the bar.
+Employees will always be required to wear either a face mask or face visor when working in the bar.
 Face coverings shall be worn by staff in customer facing roles where no other protective measures are in place.

-18.9.5 Pre-Booking & Contact Tracing
+19.7.10 Pre-Booking & Contact Tracing